The Governing Body

 Helen Burnett – Foundation (SDBE) Ex-Officio Governor 15.09.2016-

 I joined the Chaldon Village Community in June 2016 when I took up my post as Curate to St Peter and St Paul’s Chaldon and St Luke’s Whyteleafe.
-Prior to my training for ordination, I home-educated my four sons and I am passionate about equality of access to education and nurturing the natural curiosity of the child.
-My first career was in education and I have taught in the early years' sector, primary and secondary schools, and spent two years working with severely emotionally disturbed children in a residential setting.
+Before my ordination training, I home-educated my four sons and am passionate about equality of access to education and nurturing the child's natural curiosity.
+My first career was in education and I have taught in the early years sector, primary and secondary schools, and spent two years working with severely emotionally disturbed children in a residential setting.
 I value the strong links between the church and the school in Chaldon and intend to do all I can to foster that relationship.

 Richard Pedrick - LA Governor 19.01.2023-18.01.2027 (Second Term of Office)

 I grew up on the border of Chaldon and Caterham and after moving to London for several years, post-university, I came home so that my own children would have the great benefit of growing up in our wonderful and unique community.
 My family has lived in Chaldon and Caterham for more than 65 years, my uncle even attended the old infant school in Chaldon 60 years ago.

 I completed my bachelor’s degree in Mathematics in 2007 and have been working within the financial markets industry since then.
 I currently ply my trade at a quantitative investment management company in Mayfair.
 I try to use my experience to help the school in particularly trying financial times for the whole education sector.